Estate Planning Terminology From A to Z

 Dying with a valid Will.
 The opposite of this is intestate.

-The person that creates the Will , and for whom it is for.
+The person that creates a Will , and for whom it is for.

-A relationship where one person (the trustee) holds assets for the benefit of another person (the beneficiary).
-This setup can be useful in many circumstances, like when a testator leaves money to their minor child.
+A legal relationship that involves one person (the trustee) holding assets for the benefit of another person (the beneficiary).
+An "estate" is a form of a trust where the executor/trustee manages the assets of the estate for the benefit of the beneficiaries.
+It is common for a Will to include trusts, where money is left to minor children.
 The money can be held in a trust that is managed by the trustee until the child is old enough to handle the money by themselves.

-When a trust is set up, its creator/grantor appoints the trustee as the person who manages money/assets for the best interests of someone else (the beneficiary).
+When a trust is set up, its creator/grantor appoints the trustee as the person who manages money/assets in the best interests of someone else (the beneficiary).

 Someone who watches you sign your Will or Power of Attorney, and then signs the Will themselves to confirm that they saw you sign your Will.
-If you’re signing a Will, your Witnesses can’t be a beneficiary under the Will or any beneficiary’s spouse.
-It’s also best if they’re not your beneficiary’s dependent—in other words, that they don’t have anything to gain from you signing your Will.
+If you’re signing a Will, your Witness shouldn't be a beneficiary under the Will or any immediate family of the beneficiary.
 If your witness is a beneficiary or a beneficiary’s spouse, your Will is still valid, but your witness would forfeit anything they were entitled to under your Will.